 Small Business Communications Add Up To Big Payouts

 So, while the per customer monthly revenue is relatively small compared to larger businesses, the incremental revenue from focusing on a market most providers are largely bypassing is a sizable opportunity in a competitive market; the limited resources and time required to sell and deploy to very small businesses can make a very profitable venture.
 Furthermore, because cloud solutions scale easily, they can accommodate growth as small business communications demand more functionality to handle increased competition.

 The bottom line: there really isn’t a market that isn’t well-suited for Unified Communications.
 The functionality and integration with other systems may be dependent on customer size, but the fundamental value of Unified Communications and collaboration solutions holds for all businesses.
 Mobility, rapid deployment, flexibility, device independence, integration with other software, and scalability all allow businesses to communicate more effectively internally as well as with customers.
-And with customer experience being such a high priority, consistency of communications is also a must--another advantage of a cloud-based or hybrid system, which supports business continuity regardless of unexpected circumstances.
+And with customer experience being such a high priority, consistency of communications is also a must--another advantage of a cloud-based or on-premise cloud system, which supports business continuity regardless of unexpected circumstances.